hm-lang/core/proposals/README.md

 as there is likely an instance variable that could be renewed (case 2) or swapped out (case 3).
 We could document the behavior using annotations, e.g., `@modifying`, `@taking`, or `@swapping`, e.g., `over(@modifying Load; int)` in the above example.

+TODO: maybe use `.` for temporaries; e.g., `fn(B. int, C: str)` for a temporary B. moots would automatically use the temporary overload.

 If you want to define both overloads, you can use the template `;:` (or `:;`) declaration syntax.
 There will be some annotation/macros which can be used while before compiling,